Shenzhen: Cultural industry

+Shenzhen-based video game developer Game Science released Black Myth: Wukong, which achieved significant commercial success on its 20 August 2024 release.
+The game is set against the backdrop of the classic novel, Journey to the West.

+Real estate

-In addition to the four pillar industries that was listed by the municipal government, Shenzhen also has a relatively notable real-estate industry.
-The real-estate industry altogether contributes to 9.2% (162.777 billion RMB) of Shenzhen's economy in 2015, which was an increase of 16.8% compared to last year.
+In addition to the four pillar industries that were listed by the municipal government, Shenzhen also has a relatively notable real-estate industry.
+The real-estate industry altogether contributes to 9.2 percent (162.777 billion RMB) of Shenzhen's economy in 2015, which was an increase of 16.8 percent compared to the previous year.
 Real estate developers such as the Evergrande Group, Vanke, and China Resources Land are headquartered within the city.

-As a SEZ, Shenzhen has established several industrial zones to encourage economic activities.
-The Shekou Industrial Zone was approved and established back on 31 January 1979 by the Central Committee of the CPC to assist in the "Hong Kong-based" economy of Shenzhen.
+High Tech Industrial Development Zone

 In 1996, the State Council approved and established the 11.5 km2 Shenzhen High-tech Industrial Development Zone, helping to develop Shenzhen's high-tech industry in areas such as electronics and information technology.
-In accordance to the National Plan in 2001, the Shenzhen Software Park, integrated within the High-tech Industrial Development Zone, was established for software production and assist in the development of the city's software industry.
+In accordance to the National Plan in 2001, the Shenzhen Software Park, integrated within the High-tech Industrial Development Zone, was established for software production and assists in the development of the city's software industry.
 On 26 August 2010, the State Council approved the "Overall Development Plan for Qianhai Shenzhen-Hong Kong Modern Service Industry Cooperation Zone" to solidify ties between Hong Kong and Shenzhen.